The Powerhouse Theater Season uses five different venues for its productions:

 Powerhouse Inside Look plays, workshops, and readings are held in the 125-seat Susan Stein Shiva Theater.
 The building was the college’s original coal bin and was converted to a black box theater in 1994.

-The Powerhouse Apprentice Company performs abbreviated versions of classic plays and new works at the Outdoor Amphitheater on the Vassar College campus.
+The Training Company performs classic plays and new works in the courtyard at the Vassar Farm & Ecological Preserve.
 Performances are free to the public.
-In the event of severe weather, the productions are held inside one of the above theaters.
+In the event of severe weather, the productions are held onsite, inside the newly renovated barn.

 This season, a Powerhouse Inside Look play and a reading are taking place in the expansively elegant 499 seat Mary Ann Fox Martel Recital Hall located in the Belle Skinner Hall of Music.
 The neo-Gothic building founded in 1931 is dedicated after lifelong scholar and collector of music Belle Skinner '87 - that is, 1887.